BDC Hamburger Icon

 1. Keep accurate information online.

-2. Have an online catalog.
+2. Prepare an online catalog.

-3. Use loss leaders and bundles.
+3. Use loss leaders, bundles and in-store discounts.

 4. Make a fabulous window display.